 What is Access Control?

-Access control can basically be split into two groups: digital or cyber access control and physical access control, both of which have benefits and different types of solutions available on the market today.
+Access control can basically be split into two groups: digital or cyber, or physical access control, both of which have benefits and different types of solutions available on the market today.

 Cyber Access Control